Anonymous-AAA/OS_LAB/OS_execution.md

 - Else
     - Set the state to 'RUNNING'
     - Pop BP
-    - Return to Timer
+    - Return to Timer (of the Current Process context, this process will be different from the process in which the timer interrupt occuredd)

-8. Control Returns Back to Timer
+8. Timer Interrupt
 -